 There are a few types of illegal terminations in New Mexico that are state law offenses while others are in violation of federal law.
 These types of unlawful terminations of employment are against the law because the government is attempting to ensure that all employees get an equal opportunity.
 Both state and federal types of illegal firings are grounds for former employees to press charges.

 The types of illegal termination of employment against federal law are those based on discrimination.
 These types of illegal dismissal of employment based on discrimination include age, race, sex, military status, disability, nationality, religion or citizenship.
 Other types of unlawful terminations pertain to employers retaliating against employees for instances such as collecting worker’s compensation and filing a sexual harassment claim.

 There are plenty of types of legal terminations in New Mexico that employers may use to fire employees within the confines of the law.
 Many types of legal dismissal of employment refer to the worker’s job performance.
 Legal reasons for terminating employees in New Mexico include consistent tardiness, conflicts with coworkers and stealing office supplies.

 Other types of legal firing from employment include permanent closure of the business and company layoffs.
 Employees who experience these types of legal termination of employment do not have a valid claim for a lawsuit but may be able to collect unemployment benefits.

 At-Will Employment Exceptions in New Mexico

 In regards to what is employment at will, “at will” is a term used in employment legislation that means both the employer and employee have the legal right to terminate the working relationship for any reason and at any time.
 Is New Mexico an at will state?
-New Mexico has exceptions to at will employment doctrine, but does allow the non-contractual employment.
+New Mexico has exceptions to at-will employment doctrine but does allow non-contractual employment.

-File a Discrimination Charge with the Equal Employment Opportunity Commission in New Mexico
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in New Mexico